fluxninja/aperture/docs/content/concepts/flow-control/selector.md

 Flow observability and control components are instantiated on Aperture Agents and they select flows based on scoping rules defined in Selectors.

-A Selector consists of following fields:
+A Selector consists of the following fields:

 ### Agent Group